-The Regulation also sets fees for the service and execution of process of the Courts and contain provisions in relation to the administration of fees: including how fees are calculated, who is liable to pay fees, proceedings which do not attract fees, exemptions, when fees are payable, deferrals, what happens if fees are not paid and refunds.
+The Regulations also sets fees for the service and execution of process of the Courts and contain provisions in relation to the administration of fees: including how fees are calculated, who is liable to pay fees, proceedings which do not attract fees, exemptions, when fees are payable, deferrals, what happens if fees are not paid and refunds.

-The Regulation applies to any document filed or any service requested since 1 January 2013.
+The Regulations applies to any document filed or any service requested since 1 January 2013.
 Some significant changes were made to the fee rates from 1 July 2018 by the Court and Tribunal Legislation Amendment (Fees and Juror Remuneration) Regulations 2018.

-Fees for filing, setting down, hearing, mediation, taxation of bills of costs and other services (except filing fees for human rights applications) set out in the Regulation increase periodically under a formula to adjust for upwards movement in the All Groups Consumer Price Index.
+Fees for filing, setting down, hearing, mediation, taxation of bills of costs and other services (except filing fees for human rights applications) set out in the Regulations increase periodically under a formula to adjust for upwards movement in the All Groups Consumer Price Index.

 No GST applies to Federal Court fees as a result of determinations made under section 81-5 A New Tax System (Goods and Services Tax) Act 1999.

-The Federal Court of Australia Regulations 2004 as in force before 1 January 2013 (the old Regulations) continue to apply to:
+Note: The Federal Court of Australia Regulations 2004 as in force before 1 January 2013 (the old Regulations) continue to apply to:

 - a refund of a setting-down fee paid before 1 January 2013; and